 WHAT IS LASCYPAA?

 LASCYPAA is the Louisiana State Conference of Young People in Alcoholics Anonymous.
 We are a fellowship of men and women who are young and young at heart, who gather to solve our common problem of Alcoholism.
 Our conference moves from city to city within Louisiana each year, where we meet for fellowship.
-This years conference will be held in Baton Rouge,LA at the Crown Plaza.
-July 14th-16th.
+The 2018 conference will be held in Alexandria from Friday, July 20 to Sunday, July 22.
 Come join us for fun and fellowship.

 WHO EXACTLY IS YOUNG?